Deprecated option included in OpenVPN client export

 We'll need a new way to control certificate type validation, there are a couple options.
 I'll look into it.

-#2 Updated by James Webb 11 months ago
+#2 Updated by James Webb about 1 year ago

 Okay that makes sense - thank you :)